 Federal Reserve (also “The Fed”):

-Created by the Fair Isaac and Co., this mathematical scoring system is used to assess the relative risk of an individual borrower.
+Created by the Fair Isaac and Co., this mathematical scoring system is the major credit scoring model used to assess the relative risk of an individual borrower.

 A loan in which the interest rate doesn’t fluctuate but rather remains consistent for the life of the loan.